wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 fac n = n * fac (n-1)
 ```

-You can save `Main.hs` anywhere you like, but if you save it somewhere other than the current directory then we will need to change to the right directory in GHCi:
+You can save `Main.hs` anywhere you like, but if you save it somewhere other than the current directory then you will need to change to the right directory in GHCi:

 ```haskell
 GHCi> :cd dir